PipedreamHQ/pipedream/docs/docs/workspaces/sso/README.md

 - Only workspace admins and owners can configure SSO
 - Your workspace admin or owner must [verify ownership](#verifying-your-email-domain) of the SSO email domain

-:::tip The below content is for workspace admins and owners Only workspace admins and owners have access to add verified domains, set up SSO, and configure workspace login methods
+:::warning The below content is for workspace admins and owners Only workspace admins and owners have access to add verified domains, set up SSO, and configure workspace login methods.
 :::

 ## Verifying your Email Domain